Published Survey

 No

-The GRE is waived unless the applicant's current or graduated GPA is below a 3.0/4.0.
+The GRE is waived for applicant's with a current or graduated GPA of 3.0 or higher (on a 4.0 scale)

 TOEFL or IELTS